Community Detection in Multiplex Networks: Results

 \subsubsection{Pairwise comparison}

 As seen in Section \ref{sssec:results_glob_pw} for global methods, we set up an equivalent evaluation stage based on pairwise comparison between the local methods.
 In this case, we resorted to \rev{the} Jaccard index to measure the similarity of the community solutions produced by two local methods.
 Since these methods are query-dependent (i.e., they return the local community of a given query/seed node), we computed the Jaccard similarity between each pair of communities obtained using the same actor as seed, and then averaged the results over all actors.
-The standard deviation of these average values is provided in the Appendix.

 Figure~\ref{fig:local_pw_sim_real} reports on the results obtained on real-world networks.
 On most of these networks (\rev{DKP}ol, Airports, and Rattus), we can note that communities identified by different variants of \textsf{ML-LCD} and \textsf{ACLcut} tend to be very different. \rev{L}ooking at AUCS, the communities identified by all variants of both \textsf{ML-LCD} and \textsf{ACLcut} tend to be less different and a higher similarity can be observed among the three variants of \textsf{ML-LCD}.